Down to the wire: Max Verstappen fights to the finish in F1 title race

 What now for Max Verstappen and Oracle Red Bull Racing?

 First, a well-earned break after a difficult season for all involved.
-It won't be a long one for either Verstappen or the team ,however, because massive changes are coming to F1 for 2026.
-The sport will undergo its biggest technical regulation changes in over a decade and Oracle Red Bull Racing is set to debut a new engine partnership with American auto giants Ford.
+It won't be a long one for either Verstappen or the team, however, because massive changes are coming to F1 for 2026.
+The sport will undergo its biggest technical regulation changes in over a decade and Oracle Red Bull Racing are set to debut a new engine partnership with American auto giants Ford.

 All-new cars are on the cards for Formula One from 2026 and beyond after the FIA ratified new rules that call for lighter, more agile cars with updated chassis, aerodynamics and engines.
 On top of that, the team is also swapping the Honda power plants of recent seasons and becoming an engine manufacturer for the first time with the brand-new Red Bull Ford Powertrains, which are being manufactured in-house at the Oracle Red Bull Racing campus in Milton Keynes, England.